etitolo/wsi-css-standards/README.md

 ###SASS Style

+We use the [Sass Indented Syntax](http://sass-lang.com/documentation/file.INDENTED_SYNTAX.html).
+Do not write SCSS (sassy CSS).

 If any ```$variable``` is *used in multiple file*, it should be put in base/_vars.sass.
 Others should be put at the top of the file where they're used.

 If a ```@mixin``` is being *used in more than only file* it should be placed either in the context that it's being used (only used in checkout).
 If the ```@mixin``` is useful site wide, please put it base/_functions.sass.